stucchio/Homepage/pelican/content/sam_altmans_sexism_straw_man.md

-title: Sam Altman's Sexism Straw Man
+title: Sam Altman defeats the Sexist Straw Man
 date: 2014-07-28 00:00
 author: Chris Stucchio
-tags: culture, probability
+tags: culture
 category: culture

 Sam Altman recently wrote an article about [sexism in technology](http://blog.ycombinator.com/diversity-and-startups).
 And while I don't dispute many of his factual claims, it's important to recognize the claims he didn't make, and to recognize that most of the article is merely attacking a straw man.
 Unfortunately, logical fallacy, emotional reasoning and argument by juxtoposition are far too common in discussions of this topic.